Coffee enthusiasts are always eager to try new drinks and have numerous questions about what they will taste like.

-Orange juice and espresso is one such combination.
-This combination has recently surfaced on TikTok and is the new coffee trend after Dalgona coffee and Proffee.
+This combination has recently emerged on TikTok and is the latest coffee trend following Dalgona coffee and Proffee.

-It’s a caffeinated, orange-flavored beverage.
+It's a caffeinated, orange-flavored beverage.
 The orange juice gives it the sweetness and creaminess, while the espresso gives it the bitterness and slight acidity.
-It’s a delicious, refreshing drink that’s perfect for summertime.

-There are a few ways you can make this new coffee trend at home without going through much trouble.
-I’ll cover everything below.
+I'll cover everything below.
 But first, do orange and espresso actually go together?

 Do orange and espresso go together?